-There is also some speculation as to why Leviticus condemned men being with other men, but said nothing of women being with other women.
-Note that both of these verses very specifically say not to be with another male in the same way as they’d have sex with a woman.
-Some feel that this was about gender roles, not same-sex attraction.
+There is also some speculation as to why Leviticus condemned men being with other males, but said nothing of women being with other women.
+Note that both of these verses very specifically say not to be with another male in the same way they'd have sex with a woman.
+One interpretation is that "men with males" (instead of saying men with "men") was a reference to pederasty.
+Interestingly enough, some languages do translate it to say boys or young boys instead of males.
+There are also some people who feel this was about gender roles, not same-sex attraction.
 For a man to be put in a woman’s position of being dominated was extremely unacceptable in a highly patriarchal society.
 Men and women were not equal.
 Men were far above women.
 They were in charge.
 They ran the household.
 Everyone beneath them was to be submissive and respectful.
 For a man to ‘assume the position’ of being beneath another man was degrading.
 For a group that wasn’t even allowed to have period sex (also condemned by Leviticus), this type of sexual activity was far outside acceptable realms.
-There are also some who feel that “men with males” was a reference to pederasty.
-Interestingly enough, some languages do translate it to say boys or young boys instead of males.

 Romans chapter 1